WarlightProgramming/cslbot/COMMANDS.md

 existing active teams to remain- so all players in non-probation teams in the current league + players from the top N teams in the league directly below).

+#### MIN RATING PERCENTILE

-**MIN RATING PERCENTILE**: Minimum percentile for a team to participate in good standing.
+Minimum percentile for a team to participate in good standing.

 *Sample Args*: "10", "15", "35.5"